PavelKilko/gses2-case-task-api/README.md

 1) Clone this project

-2) In project directory run in terminal:
+2) In project directory, run in terminal:

    ```shell
    composer install